Hop-Constrained Metric Embeddings and their Applications: Hop-constrained Ramsey type embedding

 \subsection{Alternative Ramsey construction}

-In this section, we make a little change to the \texttt{Ramsey-type-embedding} algorithm, in the \texttt{Create-Cluster} procedure.
-As a result we obtain a theorem with slightly different trade-off between hop-stretch to distortion to that of \Cref{thm:UltrametricRamsey}.
-Specifically we completely avoid any dependence on the aspect ratio, allowing the hop-stretch to be as small as $O(\log\log \mu(V))$.
-As a result, there is an additional factor of $O(\log\log \mu(V))$ in the distortion.
+In this section, we modify the \texttt{Ramsey-type-embedding} algorithm by making changes to the \texttt{Create-Cluster} procedure.
+As a result, we obtain a theorem with slightly different trade-off between hop-stretch and distortion from that of \Cref{thm:UltrametricRamsey}.
+Specifically, by adding an additional factor of $O(\log\log n)$ in the distortion, we can allow the hop-stretch to be as small as $O(\log\log n)$, and completely avoid any dependence on the aspect ratio.
+We restate the theorem for convenience: